Patient and Family Guide

 - You have the right to be informed of hospital costs for services and payment methods.
 This includes the right to question your bill.

 - You have the right to freedom from the inappropriate use of restraints and seclusion.

-- You have the right to bring a complaint related to your care without fear of retaliation or barriers to service.
-You may do so by talking to your case manager, doctor or the director of your program .
+- You have the right to bring a complaint related to your care.
+You may do so by talking to your case manager, doctor or a person from management.